ThiagoSantiago/TransactionsApp/README.md

     * This screen displays the list of transactions, the total balance relative to the period and the user image.
     * When arriving at the end of the list, in case there are more transactions the loading is done and the balance updated.
-    * CLicking on the transaction you will be redirected to the Detail screen.
+    * Clicking on the transaction you will be redirected to the Detail screen.
-    * CLicking on the user image you have access to the Profile screen.
+    * Clicking on the user image you have access to the Profile screen.

 * Transaction details: